dssg/hitchhikers-guide/curriculum/4_programming_best_practices/living-in-the-terminal/README.md

 ### Parallel programming (sort of)
 Run parallel processes on a multi-core system using GNU parallel.
 Typically, High-Performance Computing clusters have multi-cores (think quad-quad-quad-core), but running your script on the HPC is not enough to exploit it.
 What if you could run your script multiple times across each of the cores?

+NUM_JOBS=16
+parallel -j=$NUM_JOBS --dry-run <script.sh>

+Remove dry-run to actually run the script ;) dry-run shows you what will happen without actually running any code - it's a good way to double-check the expected behaviour of your script before.

 ### Custom prompts
 You can customise your command prompt by changing the $PS1 variable.